tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 doesn't affect the discussion here, but it is necessary to note that the foreign function in our example is safe.

-It turns out that the GHC profiler measures CPU time for Haskell computations.
+It turns out that the GHC profiler estimates CPU time for Haskell computations.
 But if a computation calls an unsafe foreign function, it will switch to estimating the wall-clock time of the foreign call (!) and attribute it to the calling computation.